Database Matching Software: Connecting Siloed Data Systems

 What is a cross-reference table in database matching?

 A cross-reference table maps which records in System A correspond to which records in System B, with match confidence scores and evidence for each link.
-It is the primary output of database matching and becomes the foundation for Customer 360 views, master data management, and consolidated reporting.
+It is the primary output of database matching and the foundation for Customer 360 views, master data management, and consolidated reporting.